Jenna Ellis: Career

+Private Practice

-With the end of her public sector stint, Ellis went into private practice at law firms based in Northern Colorado.
+After leaving the DA's office, Ellis went into private practice at law firms based in Northern Colorado.
 She defended clients in state courts in matters pertaining to assault, domestic abuse, prostitution, and theft.
 According to Ellis, she also worked in cases regarding immigration and tenancy.
 Records showed that Ellis took part in approximately 30 state court cases which began from 2012 or 2016, including one state appeals court case; this was described as a 'sparse record' by another Colorado lawyer interviewed by The Wall Street Journal.
-Court records do not show Ellis having taken part in election law cases, federal judiciary cases, or any cases in the United States district courts or courts of appeals before December 2020.
+Ellis did not take part in election law cases or any federal cases before December 2020.

 In 2013, Ellis worked for IE Discovery in one lawsuit involving a contract dispute.
 IE Discovery is a company that assists the U.S. Department of State in legal discovery matters.
-Ellis later claimed to have been an "attorney for the U.S. Department of State", though no records exist of her as a State Department employee.
+Ellis later claimed to have been an "attorney for the U.S. Department of State"; she was not employed by the State Department.

 In 2015, Ellis became an affiliate faculty member of Colorado Christian University, and later an assistant professor of legal studies, until her departure in 2018.
 Ellis taught political science and pre-law to undergraduates.

-The university does not have a law school.
+In 2017, Ellis became a writer for the Washington Examiner, where she falsely claimed to have a history of being a "professor of constitutional law".
+Colorado Christian University does not have a law school.

 Ellis self-published a book, The Legal Basis for a Moral Constitution: A Guide for Christians to Understand America's Constitutional Crisis, in 2015.
 She argued that the Constitution of the United States must only be interpreted according to the Bible.
 Her view of the Supreme Court of the United States legalizing same-sex marriage, in Obergefell v.
 Hodges, was that it would lead to polygamy and pedophilia becoming accepted.
 In 2016, Ellis described homosexuals as "sinners" whose "conduct is vile and abominable".
 Robert Cochran Jr., an expert in Christian law, described Ellis' views as "further to the right" than most conservative Christian legal scholars.